 Italian Salad Dressing

-You will notice that a lot of these products are acidy; there is a good reason for that.
+You will notice that a lot of these products are acidy and there is a good reason for that.
 The acids in the juices and the vinegar help to tenderize any meat.
 The thicker the piece of meat, the longer it should be marinated.

-It is important to note here that if you marinate your meat the marinade should be wiped off before the food hits your grill.
+It is important to note here: When you marinate your meat the marinade should be wiped off before the food hits your grill.

-Option 3 Dry Rubs: Rubs are putting a spice on the outside of the meat and massaging it in.
+Dry rubs are putting a spice on the outside of the meat and massaging it in.
 This can be as simple as salt-and-pepper or as complex as store-bought rubs with multiple ingredients.

-Not too long ago, you didn’t have many prepackaged options to choose from, outside of salt and pepper for doing this.
+Not to long ago, you didn’t have many prepackaged options to choose from for doing this.
 Now, you literally have hundreds of choices.
-Everybody has his or her own tastes, so we do not recommend one brand over and another.
-When you decide to use a dry spice rub load it up, don’t chintz out, this is where the additional flavor comes from too little and you won’t taste it at all and that would be a waste of your time.
+Everybody has there own tastes.
+For this reason we do not recommend one brand over and another.
+When you decide to use a dry spice rub load it up, don’t chintz out.
+This is where the flavor comes from.
+To little and you won’t taste it at all and that would be a waste of your time.

 A Basic Dry Rub:

 1 tablespoon garlic powder